vasu-rbt/kentico12-mvc-widgets/Raybiztech.Kentico12.MVC.Widgets/Raybiztech.Kentico12.MVC.Widgets.SignOut/README.md

 # Widget

-This is a widget which allows you to add a SignoutButton to your screen with certain fields.When click on this Button User will logout form site.
+This is a widget which allows you to add a SignoutButton to your screen.When click on this Button User will logout from site.

 # Author